Daddiezion/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes owner of the file
+creates an empty file "hello"